 Our Support Coordinators assist you in strengthening your ability to coordinate and implement your plan, helping you to boost your formal and informal network and coordinate a range of both funded and mainstream supports that you choose.

 Your United Disability Care Support Coordinator will assist you in achieving your plan goals, through the provision of:

 Before you start your Plan Review, it can be helpful for you to explore options to get involved in your local community through activities such as sporting clubs, local theatres, special interest groups and community gardening.
 The below steps should be considered when reviewing your NDIS plan:

-As a Participant of the NDIS you have the option to have a support during your Plan Review.
-Support may be a friend, family member or carer.
-If you don’t have anyone to support you during your review you can seek the assistance of a Local Area Coordinator (LAC) or a Support Coordinator from a registered partner.
-United Disability have Support Coordinators and are happy to help, call us on 1300 454 850 as soon as you have your meeting date and this will provide us enough time to make a Support Coordinator available to you.
+As a Participant of the NDIS, you have the option to have a supporter present during your Plan Review.
+Your supporter may be a friend, family member or carer.
+If you don’t have anyone to support you during your review, you can seek the assistance of a Local Area Coordinator (LAC) or a Support Coordinator from a registered partner.
+United Disability have Support Coordinators and are happy to help.
+Call us on 1300 454 850 as soon as you have your meeting date and this will provide us enough time to make a Support Coordinator available to you.

-As part of the NDIS framework you decide how you want to manage your plan and if you need support.
+As part of the NDIS framework, you decide how you want to manage your plan and if you need support.
+For example:

 Auslan is short for Australian sign language, a language developed by and for Australians who are deaf or hearing impaired.
 The NDIS provides some funding for Participants with hearing loss or users of Auslan.
 Providing access to interpreting and translating services for assistance with everyday life.

 Specialist Disability Accommodation (SDA) is housing that enables people with very high needs to receive the supports they need.
 SDA will provide funding towards the cost of the physical environment for eligible NDIS Participants to live and receive their daily supports.